in

 1500 mg of salt is one-third of a teaspoon

 In today’s world, fast food consumption is at its peak.
 People religiously eat fast food more than they ever did before.
-Fast foods like burgers, pizzas, and unhealthy fries make a part of people’s all three meals.
+Fast foods like burgers, pizzas, and unhealthy fries make a part of people’s three meals.

 The composition of these food items is the most detrimental to one’s health.
 It contains the unhealthiest amount of fats, sugars, and salt.